aaemnnosttv/wp-cli-valet-command/README.md

 This command will spin up a new WordPress installation -- complete with database and https _ready-to-use in your browser_ faster than you can put your pants on.

+**NB** If you have not used `valet park` for the directory or parent directory you are running the installation in you need to do a `valet link` to make sure the site will run without running into 404s.

 **OPTIONS**

 	<name>